platformsh/platformsh-docs/use-platform/user-administration.rst

      :align: left
      :width: 400px

-  | The ``Access control`` tab shows project level users and their roles.
+  | The ``Access control`` tab shows project-level users and their roles.
   |
-  | Selecting a user will allow you to either edit that users permissions or delete the users access to the project entirely.
+  | Selecting a user will allow you to either edit that user's permissions or delete the user's access to the project entirely.
   |
   | Add a new user by clicking on the ``Add user`` button.
   |
-  | If you select the 'Reader' role for the user, you'll have the option of adjusting the users permissions at the environment level.
+  | If you select the 'Reader' role for the user, you'll have the option of adjusting the user's permissions at the environment level.
   |

 ----

-Manage User Permissions at the Environment Level
+Manage user permissions at the environment level
 ------------------------------------------------

-  Access the environment level configuration.
+  Access the environment-level configuration.

   .. image:: /use-platform/images/environment_w-configarrow.png
      :alt: Project configure icon